jwrth/xDBiT_toolbox/README.md

-# DbitX_toolbox
+# xDbit_toolbox

 This repository contains all code that is necessary to reproduce results shown in the publication ...

-This toolbox includes an analysis pipeline to compute the digital gene expression matrix from Dbit-seq or DbitX experiments.
+This toolbox includes an analysis pipeline to compute the digital gene expression matrix from Dbit-seq or xDbit experiments.
 It is based on the Split-seq toolbox: https://github.com/RebekkaWegmann/splitseq_toolbox.

 The pipeline uses a bash script, custom Python scripts, and many tools from the Drop-seq toolbox (Mc Caroll lab, Harvard Medical school) as well as Picard (Broad institute), which are all included in this toolbox.